keithf4/testingdocs/pg_partman.md

  * p_type - one of 5 values to set the partitioning type that will be used

 ````
 time-static   - Trigger function inserts only into specifically named partitions.
-The the number of partitions
+The number of partitions
                 managed behind and ahead of the current one is determined by the **premake** config value
                 (default of 4 means data for 4 previous and 4 future partitions are handled automatically).
                 *Beware setting the premake value too high as that will lessen the efficiency of this
                 partitioning method.*
                 Inserts to parent table outside the hard-coded time window will go to the parent.
                 Ideal for high TPS tables that get inserts of new data only.
-                Trigger function is kept up to date by run_maintenance() function.
+                Child table creation & trigger function is kept up to date by run_maintenance() function.
 time-dynamic  - Trigger function can insert into any existing child partition based on the value of the control
                 column at the time of insertion.
                 More flexible but not as efficient as time-static.
-Does not require run_maintenance() function.
+                Child table creation is kept up to date by run_maintenance() function.
 time-custom   - Allows use of any time interval instead of the premade ones below.
 Note this uses the same
                 method as time-dynamic (so it can insert into any child at any time) as well as a lookup table.
                 So, while it is the most flexible of the time-based options, it is the least performant.
+                Child table creation is kept up to date by run_maintenance() function.
 id-static     - Same functionality and use of the premake value as time-static but for a numeric range
                 instead of time.
-                When the id value reaches 50% of the max value for that partition, it will automatically create
+                By default, when the id value reaches 50% of the max value for that partition, it will automatically create
                 the next partition in sequence if it doesn't yet exist.
-                Does NOT require run_maintenance() function to create new partitions.
+This can be changed to use
+                run_maintenance() instead.
+See the notes for this function below.
                 Only supports id values greater than or equal to zero.
 id-dynamic    - Same functionality and limitations as time-dynamic but for a numeric range instead of time.
-                Uses same 50% rule as id-static to create future partitions.
+                Uses same 50% rule as id-static to create future partitions or can use run_maintenance() if desired.
-                Does NOT require run_maintenance() function to create new partitions.
                 Only supports id values greater than or equal to zero.
 ````